Why Adalo Works for Building Apps with SAP HANA Data

 Add User Authentication and Permissions

 Adalo makes user authentication simple.
-Add a login screen to your app, set up sign-up forms, and configure password reset flows - all without writing any code.
+Add a login screen to your app, set up sign-up forms, and configure password reset flows—all without writing any code.

 To align user roles with SAP HANA permissions, leverage the RBAC system you set up in DreamFactory.
 This ensures that each user's access is appropriately restricted based on their role.
+For enterprise deployments, you can create different app experiences for managers, field workers, and administrators, each seeing only the data relevant to their responsibilities.

 Improving App Performance and Scalability